 - Correctly make use of graphing calculators as a supplemental tool and to check work through graphing

-- Use, understand and write all required algebraic symbols and abbreviations.
+- Use and write all required algebraic symbols and abbreviations.

 MATH130 is a 16-week course.
 The following list is the time spent on each topic.
 Students who successfully complete the course will demonstrate the following outcomes by properly finishing their regular homework, quizzes, tests, projects, presentations, and a final exam.
 Students will translate quantifiable problems into mathematical terms and solve these problems using mathematical operations.
 Students will construct graphs and charts, interpret them, and draw appropriate conclusions.
 Students will communicate meaningfully in writing while presenting information and provide solutions with the procedure, results, organization, diagrams and other details necessary for another person to review.

-The student should be able to understand and apply the following:
+The student should be able to explain and apply the following:

 TEXTBOOK / SPECIAL MATERIALS: